 Finally, we put a callout asking fans of The Crobar to send in any photos or videos they had of the venue when it was up and running.
 This was to try and incorporate some original content, rather than using footage which was readily available on Youtube and may have been seen before.
 Within days our inbox was flooded with hundreds of submissions alongside messages of support.
 It was hard not to feel emotional reading the comments from people all over the world who were cheering on the release of the documentary and wanting to help support Richard and the bar somehow.
 We decided to physically print the photographs and created a photo wall montage which we then filmed on a slider for the end credits.
 Seeing the images physically printed felt more nostalgic and authentic, and we tied the final sequence up with a heavy metal cover of the theme song from Cheers.
 A slightly humorous yet fitting tone for the project.

 While there were some technical and logistical issues along the way, we felt that the final piece did what we wanted it to do – which was to draw attention to a beloved venue with an untold story behind it.
-On its release the film generated a fair amount of buzz being covered by such notable music news outlets as Kerrang, Metal Hammer/Louder, Time Out and even ITV News interviewing myself and Lucy about it.
-The crowd fund has since grown by and extra £10,000, and most importantly it has helped to remind ourselves and others of the musical heritage of Britain and how important it is to protect and preserve parts of our culture which may otherwise be lost to an increasingly homogenised and globalised world.
+On its release, the film generated a fair amount of buzz being covered by such notable music news outlets as Kerrang, Metal Hammer/Louder, Time Out and even ITV News interviewed myself and Lucy about it.
+The crowdfund has since grown by an extra £10,000, and most importantly it has helped to remind ourselves and others of the musical heritage of Britain and how important it is to protect and preserve parts of our culture which may otherwise be lost to an increasingly homogenised and globalised world.